What Are Barista Responsibilities?

 - Positively, and effectively engage with each customer, each co-worker, supervisor, manager, and owner.

-Online Barista Training
+Your Online Barista Training

 Addressing aforementioned criteria is often a good start.
 Remember, you lead with your attitude.
 Baristas can be trained to make coffee and in the procedures that are necessary to maintain a safe and successful work environment, but an attitude comes from within.